AmandaCIdev/full-stack-capstone/README.md

 - The design layout features a clean and minimalistic structure with a simple background, providing a visually uncluttered canvas.
 The imagery seamlessly integrates with a striking futuristic gaming design, elevating the overall visual appeal.

 ### Typography
 - Google Fonts were used to import the Julius font into styles.css.
 Chosen for it's simple, unembellished, minimalistic feel that is easy to read.
-Special Font for "Event" on Home Page: Lexend
+Special Font for 'Event' on Home Page: Lexend.

 ### Future Features
-- Audio & Video books, music, educational tutorials tailored for children
+- Audio & Video books, music, educational tutorials tailored for children.
-- User Settings: Parental Permission for Safe Hub, a platform similar to Facebook but designed specifically for kids
+- User Settings: Parental Permission for Safe Hub, a platform similar to Facebook but designed specifically for kids.
-- Blog Post for children by children
+- Blog Post for children by children.
-- Awards and Certificates to Print
+- Awards and Certificates to Print.
 - Implement a JavaScript mouseover sound feature, activating a flip card action to reveal the other side when hovering over or clicking the card at 180 degrees.
 - I'll be incorporating more flip event cards for upcoming events, making them easily accessible with a "Next" button below and a "Previous" button for scrolling through the pages.More events that will be easy to find using a next button below and previous button to scroll through the pages.